Chicken & Capers Over Angel Hair Pasta

 About “Chef’s Shake”: No, it doesn’t mean shake your tush while the chef is cooking.
 It is a spice.

-*I prefer the spice blend “Tuscany Bread Dipping Seasoning” from Olive Fusion over Chef’s Shake, but I buy it locally when I head up to Summit County (they have a store location in Breckenridge and at the Silverthorne Outlets > next to Under Armour).
-The next time you are in the area definitely stop in to do some tasting and shopping!
-They are AWESOME!!!
+*I prefer this spice blend from Olive Fusion over Chef’s Shake, but I buy it locally when I head up to the Summit County.
 You can also order it here: https://shop.olivefusionstore.com/collections/spices/products/tuscany-bread-dipping-seasoning